Kindness can change everything

 They need our help and the funds raised on G-Day are making a difference to student's lives by providing Study Support Bursaries.
 Read the stories below to see how your donation is having a positive impact.

-Jacob - Bachelor of Paramedic Science
+Jacob, Bachelor of Paramedic Science

+I was the lucky recipient of a Study Support Bursary during my last semester of study, which was particularly stressful, involving an 8 week placement.
 The Bursary allowed me to cut back on hours at work without adding extra pressure of financial hardship.
 I was fortunate to complete 4 weeks of my placement in Nepal working alongside community health care programs in remote villages.

 The Bursary allowed me to focus on my study and achieve high marks, which along with my international experience, helped me to stand out in my job application.
-Thank you for helping me realise my true potential and giving me the opportunity to become something more.
+Thank you for helping me realise my true potential and giving me the opportunity to become something more."